 Additional Power Outage Considerations

-In addition to the above, now is a great time to take inventory of your home, noting how much of it relies on power to be useful, and thinking about what you and your family would do in the event of a power outage.
+So, when its comes to understanding just how long does a house alarm battery last, now is a great time to take inventory of your home, noting how much of it relies on power to be useful, and thinking about what you and your family would do in the event of a power outage.

 For instance, how will you get your news in a power outage?
 Some might surprise themselves that they don’t have a battery-powered device to listen to for weather updates, traffic warnings, etc. in the event of an outage and inclement weather.
 Thus, you’ll always want a battery-powered radio handy, and at least a smaller generator that can be used to fully charge your phone.

 Or what about garage door theft protection?
 Do you rely on automatic locks?
 Then there is the freezer—do you have precious items that need to say frozen, say bags of baby milk?
 This is of course in addition to “checklist items” like having plenty of batteries around, ensuring your car is full of gas, and other power outage basics.

 In the end, while homes, cars, and personal devices have become smarter and are benefiting from technological advancements, the best ability is availability, so it’s imperative to have a backup plan in place depending on how crucial such technology is to your everyday life and well-being.